Whereas 2013 had a short list of 45 songs, 2014 was closer to 35 although not the struggle to find 30 as was the case in 2012.

 Available on the download album ‘Trinity’ via http://analog-angel.bandcamp.com/

 ‘Scream’ launched MARGARET BERGER’s first album ‘New Religion’ since 2006’s ‘Pretty Scary Silver Fairy’ although as yet, the new opus has yet to emerge.
 The Norwegian Idol finalist effectively revived her career with ‘I Feed You My Love’ which came fourth in Eurovision 2013.
 ‘Scream’ saw her continuing the ROBYN meets DEPECHE MODE template of her Eurovision smash and possessed an inherent industrialised darkness in an approach to quality pop that set itself apart.

 Available as a download single via iTunes Norway through Macho Records

 CLAUDIA BRÜCKEN Nevermind

 The original first lady of cinematic electronic pop surprised everyone when she appeared on the cover of her third album ‘Where Else…’ with a guitar strapped to her back.
-But while the record had a folk and blues influence, the synthesized textures that CLAUDIA BRÜCKEN has been best known for were still very much part of the package.
-The launch single ‘Nevermind’ could be seen as a musical reply to OMD’s ‘Stay With Me’ A lovely mix of electronics and acoustic a la CHINA CRISIS, Ms Brücken appears to be driven by a new artistic zest.
+But while the record had a folk and blues influence, the synthesized textures that Ms Brücken has been best known for were still very much part of the package.
+The launch single ‘Nevermind’ could be seen as a musical reply to OMD’s ‘Stay With Me’.
+A lovely mix of electronics and acoustic, she appears to be driven by a new artistic zest.